Self sabotaging relationships

 Even though I presented the above behaviors in a very scientific and relatable way, I want to reiterate that by no means is self-sabotage a behavior you should excuse in a relationship.

-All you can do is to evaluate the relationship at its current stage and see what you have to do to make things easier for yourself.
 Meaning, decide if you have to end things now or prefer to point out the patterns you noticed to your man.